 - Cache invalidation fails to recognize changes in symbols defined in a different file. - Global variables are treated as constants.
-The cache will remember the value in the global variable used at compilation.
+The cache will remember the value of the global variable at compilation time.
 On cache load, the cached function will not rebind to the new value of the global variable.